 At one point, things went so wrong with things at one job because people were outright lying about me and others, that I ended up leaving.
 Gossip can quickly snowball into something much more hurtful and dangerous and negatively affect people’s whole lives.

 Fast forward to now, when I am the boss.
 I’ve blogged on here before about how lonely being the boss can be, and it’s really true.
 I literally trust just about no one in this library yet, because I am the only new person and I need to keep feeling my way around.
-Recently, I found out that a person who reports directly to me had been gossiping to a few people and it was causing a lot of consternation among the other staff.
+Recently, I found out that a person in the library had been gossiping about things they had overheard to a few people and it was causing a lot of consternation among the other staff.
 Everyone thought this person was right, knew all of my plans, and knew all the answers, but the information (when it finally came back to me) was clearly blown out of proportion.
 I think this person thought they’d be the favorite staff person if they had all of the inside information.
 Sigh.
 What to do?
 Well, I had to scrap some of my plans totally and discredit the person.
 You can’t move forward as the leader wanting the admiration and needing the ear of one and it costing you the rest of the staff.
 At some point, I will have to deal with this person’s gossiping issues but I have too many other things moving along right now to stop and spend all of my energy corralling a bad apple.
 But the trust there is gone and it’s hard for me because I am still new and need to be able to confide in and have confidence in those that work for me.

 So, be careful that your need for admiration from your peers does not come at the cost of the respect of your boss or other coworkers.
 By all means, socialize with your work friends, but just be careful.
 Too much scheming often backfires on you.
 Sometimes, it takes your boss a while to catch on to *who* is spreading the bullshit, but eventually they catch on.